Kuritsu243/FMP_Documentation/Writerside/topics/Sound-Effects.md

 ## Environment Sounds

-These sound effects are setup by having an Audio Source component attached to the Game Object that will be playing these sounds.
+These sound effects are set up by having an Audio Source component attached to the Game Object that will be playing these sounds.
 I have changed the value of the
 Audio Source component's "Spatial Blend" variable to maximum, so that it gets louder / quieter depending on distance from the player:

 ![Showcase of the Audio Source Component settings used for environment sounds within my game](audio_source_component_settings.png)